seankmartin/Simuran/README.md

 ## Considerations
 1. Add more unit test cases
+2. List front facing functions
+3. Clean up the naming in main

 ## Using custom analysis code
 SIMURAN can use any code that is on the Python path.
 The easiest way to manage this is to either: